Updated July 17, 2023

 Advantages of Debtor

-Here are the few advantages of having debtors in the business:
+Here are a few advantages of having debtors in the business:

-- Surviving Competition: In present times, when most of the businesses are offering their goods/services on credit, it becomes important to follow the trend in order to survive the competition.
+- Surviving Competition: In present times, when most businesses are offering their goods/services on credit, it becomes important to follow the trend in order to survive the competition.

-- Loyalty: When you sell goods on credit to customer, it shows them the company trusts its customers.
+- Loyalty: When you sell goods on credit to customers, it shows them the company trusts its customers.
 This will motivate them to be loyal to the company.

 Disadvantages of Debtor

-Here are the few disadvantages of having debtors in the business:
+Here are a few disadvantages of having debtors in the business:

-- Impact of Cash Flow: Having huge debt balances have a negative impact on the cash flows of the company as large amount is blocked with the debtors.
+- Impact of Cash Flow: Having huge debt balances has a negative impact on the cash flows of the company as a large amount is blocked by the debtors.

 - Increased Risk: Higher debt means a higher risk of default.
 The debtors have to be managed carefully to reduce the risk of bad debt.

-- Impact on Growth of the Business: If the large amount is blocked with the debtors, then the business will be left with no or little money required for the growth of the business.
+- Impact on Growth of the Business: If a large amount is blocked by the debtors, then the business will be left with no or little money required for the growth of the business.